ng-icons/ng-icons/MIGRATION_GUIDE.md

 # Migration Guide

+## Version 19 to 20

+- Updating iconsets, in particuar Heroicons v2.
+This may result in some names changing or icons being removed.

 ## Version 18 to 19

 - A few icon names were incorrectly named in the `IconName` type, these have now been corrected.